 Cost of transport in Hungary

 Hungary's well-developed public transport system is convenient and highly affordable.
-A monthly ticket can be purchased for a reasonable price, providing access to unlimited trips on trams, buses, boats and, in Budapest, the metro.
+A reasonable monthly ticket provides unlimited trips on trams, buses, boats, and, in Budapest, the metro.

 A variety of tickets cater to diverse commuter needs, from single journeys to long-term passes.
 Additionally, taxis and rideshare services are readily available at competitive rates.
-For those considering owning a car, expenses such as fuel, insurance and maintenance are generally more reasonable than other European countries.
+For those considering owning a car, expenses such as fuel, insurance, and maintenance are generally more affordable than in other European countries.

 Cost of education in Hungary